 \section{SED Analysis and results}

-The optical to X-ray light curve and spectral behaviour extracted from the {\it Swift} facility are shown in Figure \ref{fig:mwlc}.
+The optical to X-ray light curve and spectral behavior extracted from the {\it Swift} facility are shown in Figure \ref{fig:mwlc}.
 The UVOT spectral index is extracted assuming a PL model.
 The source has undergone a strong flux variation of $> 100$ in X-ray and $\gtrsim 15$ in UVOT bands between the minimum and maximum during this period.
-An interesting behaviour is the concurrent low-flux state in both optical-UV and X-ray, marked in the cyan-coloured band in Fig. \ref{fig:mwlc} (MJD $\sim$ 54160 -- 54180) with the lowest X-ray flux within the cadence, statistics, and instrument sensitivity.
+An interesting behavior is the concurrent low-flux state in both optical-UV and X-ray, marked in the cyan-colored band in Fig. \ref{fig:mwlc} (MJD $\sim$ 54160 -- 54180) with the lowest X-ray flux within the cadence, statistics, and instrument sensitivity.
 Later, though optical-UV has even gone below this level, the X-ray has not.
-Another point to be noted is fewer X-ray points with the LP model in Figure \ref{fig:mwlc} compared to our previous work \citet{2022JApA...43...79K}.
+Another point to be noted is fewer X-ray points with LP model in Figure \ref{fig:mwlc} compared to our previous work \citet{2022JApA...43...79K}.
 The difference is due to the {\it F-test} probability value used: 0.01 here compared to 0.05 in \citet{2022JApA...43...79K}.
-We chose a tighter value because the low-flux states --the focus of our study favour the PL\footnote{relaxing {\it F-test} value will have no effect on the outcome.
-It primarily affects the grey shaded part (A, B, C) of Figure \ref{fig:mwlc}} model.
+We chose a tighter value because the low-flux states --the focus of our study, favor the PL\footnote{relaxing {\it F-test} value will have no effect on the outcome.
+It primarily affects the gray shaded part (A, B, C) of Figure \ref{fig:mwlc}} model.

 Since our focus is the lowest X-ray flux state and synchrotron is known to affect the X-ray spectrum \citep{2022MNRAS.509.2696S,2020ApJ...890...47P,2001PASJ...53...79I}, we ordered the IDs first by X-ray flux (increasing) and then filtered all the IDs with best-fit X-ray flux within $3\sigma$ of the lowest X-ray flux (resulting in 4 IDs).
 Among these, we then looked for the ID with the lowest flux in UVOT bands (ID: 00030901002).
 The corresponding optical to X-ray SEDs for this is shown in Figure \ref{fig:fig2}.